 Brian wasted no time in stripping off and jumping in for this rare opportunity!
 I (regrettably) was too cold to go in the frigid Southern ocean waters sans wetsuit and stayed dry on shore to capture the moment on camera.

-Searching for the National Bird of New Zealand, the Kiwi Bird
+Search For The National Bird Of New Zealand, The Kiwi Bird

 New Zealand’s native birds are numerous and varied and New Zealand is a bird watcher’s paradise.
 Stewart Island’s Rakiura National Park provides the greatest chance of spotting the most famous of NZ’s native birds and the national bird of New Zealand, the kiwi bird.